 My photography work began on Friday evening with a Sangeet celebration at the Providence Marriott.
 Henna Café was there doing beautiful henna work on the ladies.
 After dinner, the groom’s aunts and uncles performed special dances inspired by famous Bollywood movies.
 Everyone danced the night away to traditional Indian dances like the Dandiya Ras.
 When I left for the evening I was excited to see what would go down at their Indian fusion wedding the following day.

-We started professional wedding photography bright and early the next day as the bride got ready in the Governor Bradford Inn at Mount Hope Farm in Bristol, RI.
-The grooms family members were there to help the bridesmaids into their Saris.
-Then it was time for the bride to put on her jewelry, headpiece and traditional red veil and go to the Indian wedding ceremony.
+We started professional wedding photography bright and early the next day as the bride got ready in the Governor Bradford Inn.
+The groom’s family members were there to help the bridesmaids into their Saris.
+Then it was time for the bride to put on her jewelry, headpiece, and traditional red veil and go to the Indian wedding ceremony.

 Meanwhile, my second photographer Chris, was with the groom at the Cove Cabin getting ready for the Indian wedding ceremony.
 After putting on his turban, they left to start the Baraat ceremony.